shockwaveHe/Robot-Trains-Robot/docs/install_jetson_RT_kernel.md

 We use `Jetson Linux 35.5.0` for our system, and there are no guarantees the following steps work for other versions.

+# TODO: We updated to JetPack 6.0 and Jetson Linux 36.3

 ### Flashing Jetson Linux
 Important: Make sure your system will not sleep in the process below, or the steps might fail due to disconnection.